mystique24/DP-201-Designing-an-Azure-Data-Solution/instructions/course-case-study.md

     - Existing bicycle owners can find recommended bicycle parts and accessories based on the serial number or model number of their bicycle
     - Existing bicycle owners, can upload a picture of their bicycle or take a picture of the serial number of their bicycle to assist with the identification of their bicycle and have recommended bicycle parts

+Over the last few years the customer services departments have observed an increase in calls from fraudulent customer who are asking for support for bikes that are no longer in warranty, or bikes that have not even been purchased at AdventureWorks.
+The department are currently relying on the experience of customer services agents to identify this.
+As a result, they would like to implement a system that can help the agents track in real-time who could be making a fraudulent claim.

-Given its global expansion, the customer service / presales chat bot needs to respond to requests for data in near real-time regardless of where the customer is located.
+Finally, given its global expansion, the customer service / presales chat bot needs to respond to requests for data in near real-time regardless of where the customer is located.
 The chatbot should also support multiple languages such as Dutch, German, French, English, Spanish, and Japanese.
 This work will be handled by the AI Engineers, but they have requested a platform is provided by the Data Engineer that enables them to store conversation history.

 ## Social Media Analysis

 In recent years, the marketing department at the organization have run a wide variety of twitter campaigns at various times of the year.
 They are keen to measure the impact of their work by tracking social media assets such as hashtags during those campaigns.
-They would like to have the capability of tracking any hashtag of any name through a dashboard; however, they do not want to store this data initially until the organization has settled down with understanding the costs of running the other systems in the cloud.
+They would like to have the capability of tracking any hashtag of any name.

 ## Connected bicycle